 Neural Cell Replacement Therapy

-In much more severe instances of traumatic brain-related injuries such as Chronic traumatic encephalopathy (CTE), some complications can be fatal.
+In much more severe instances of traumatic brain-related injuries, such as Chronic traumatic encephalopathy (CTE), some complications can be fatal.
 While the rigorousness of the TBI

-differs broadly, the consequences of it, in the long run, are frequently devastating and life-changing.
-TBI is typically very sudden, and early intervention is the key to a full recovery.
-The physical, non-congenital harm towards the brain by an external force may permanently or temporarily disrupt regular brain function.
-[4] Brain characteristics and functions that may be affected include temporary or permanent loss of consciousness, speech, language, memory, character, mobility, joint pain with lupus, peripheral neuropathy and recognition of other people.
-Since the brain controls all bodily functions, any harm towards the brain,(neurons) no matter how little or severe it is, can impair physical and psychological activity.[5]
+Though the severity of traumatic brain injury differs broadly, the consequences of it, in the long run, are frequently devastating and life-changing for the injured brain.
+TBI is typically sudden, and early intervention is key to full recovery.
+The physical, non-congenital harm to the brain by an external force may permanently or temporarily disrupt regular brain function, often seen in patients following traumatic brain injury.
+[4] Brain characteristics and functions that may be affected include temporary or permanent loss of consciousness, speech, language, memory, character, mobility, joint pain with lupus, peripheral neuropathy, and recognition of other people.
+Since the brain controls all bodily functions, any harm to the brain (neurons) can impair physical and psychological function, whether minor or severe.[5]

 Clinical Rehabilitation Post-Treatment: Physical Rehabilitation therapy in Bangkok is optional, depending on the patients’ travel/time constraints.
-Complete physical rehabilitation post-therapy and can be provided upon request for 2-4 hours per day and up to 5 days per week.
+Complete physical rehabilitation post-therapy can be provided upon request, for 2-4 hours per day, up to 5 days per week.
+Medical visas and extended-stay accommodations for the patient and family may also be included upon request.

 Cost of Treating Brain Injuries with Stem Cells & Physical Rehab